sheitmann/ResxToJson/README.md

 All such files form a _bundle_ with base name 'Resources' and 4 culture-specific resources (one of them is invariant culture).
 If the option targets a file then you should specifies all files of a bundle (like: `-i res.resx -i res.nl.resx -i res.ru.resx`).
 You can mix specifying folders and separate files.

+##pattern
+Default value: none
+Required: no
+Aliases: `-p`, `-pattern`

+A file pattern containing * as wildcard.
+Is used together with the directory to find matching files.
+Can be used if in the directory are multiple resx files but only specific ones should be used.

 ## outputFormat
 Value: `RequireJs`, `i18next`